rockyallen/asciidoctor-portable/README.md

 * JDK 1.7+ may be required on the target PC (TBC)

-== Installation
+## Installation

-.
-Download as zip.
+1. Download as zip.

-.
-Unpack anywhere.
+2. Unpack anywhere.

-.
-(Optional) Add installation directory to you path for easier running.
+3. (Optional) Add installation directory to you path for easier running.

-== Running
+## Running

 The installtion folder contains batch and shell scripts for the 4 applications included.
 They run exactly as the command lines for each application.

-== Upgrading
+## Upgrading

-.
-Download the up-issued gem
+1. Download the up-issued gem

-.
-Open a command window to <install-dir>/jruby
+2. Open a command window to <install-dir>/jruby

-. type

- gem install --force --local <gemfile>.gem+.
+3. type `gem install --force --local <gemfile>.gem`.

-== Status
+## Status

 Just this file so far....